General-purpose, high-level programming language supporting multiple programming paradigms.

 Let’s create a virtual environment called

-project_venv which will contain the main Python 3 version in Fedora and pip.
-If you need to use another version of Python or different interpreter such as PyPy, see Multiple Interpreters section.
+If you need to use another version of Python or a different interpreter such as PyPy, see the Multiple Interpreters section.

 $ python3 -m venv project_venv